Cyborg-Network/cyborg-parachain/INSTRUCTIONS.md

 The baseline infrastructure layer of the Cyborg Network parachain is delivered as part of this grant.
 This includes a sample product line called CyberDock, which allows users to deploy publicized Docker images into our network of edge servers.
 The executed container results will be verified by parallel execution and Hash equations.

+We have submitted 2 pallets:

+  * Edge Connect - Connection and management of offchain workers (K3S clusters)
+  * Task Management - To manage scheduling of tasks into remote K3s clusters based on availability and specifications.

+Since this is a prototype for a blockchain-based ML training module with on-chain verification and settlement, the system involves using more than two virtual machines to accurately recreate the real-world scenario of the blockchain and the off-chain components (K3S clusters).
+These components interact with the blockchain to execute tasks, submit results, and update task execution status in a coordinated manner.

+However, to simplify the process of testing the setup of K3S workers and their connection to the Substrate blockchain, we have a pre-hosted version of the Cyborg parachain on the Tanssi Dancebox testnet.
+This setup includes an active K3S cluster, allowing you to directly test the application's workflow.
+We will discuss both methods of testing to provide better clarity regarding the delivery

 ## Code Repositories:

 * [Cyborg Parachain](https://github.com/Cyborg-Network/cyborg-parachain) - (The Cyborg Substrate Parachain)